jsstrn/jsstrn.me/content/notes/data-structures-types.md

 categories: [software engineering]
 ---

-In the Algorithm Design Manual, Skiena explains that there are two types of data structures – contigous and linked data structures.
+In the Algorithm Design Manual, Skiena explains that there are two types of data structures – contiguous and linked data structures.
 Their distinction being how they are stored in memory.

 1. **Contiguous data structures** are composed of a single slab of memory, and include arrays, hash tables, matrices, and heaps.